omegion/List-of-Academics-of-Turkey/README.md

 # List of Academics of Turkey

-THe list of Turkish Academics list with details.
+The list of Turkish Academics list with details.